epigen/atacseq_pipeline/README.md

 - bowtie2_index: indices for Bowtie2
 - chromosome_sizes:
-- blacklisted_regions: from ENCODE as .bed files
+- blacklisted_regions: blacklisted regions from ENCODE as .bed files
-- whitelisted_regions: complement to the blacklisted_regions, also as .bed files
+- whitelisted_regions: complement to the blacklisted regions, also as .bed files
 - unique_tss: .bed files, from gencode (hg38) or CCDS (mm10)
 - regulatory_regions: regulatory build regulatory features chromosomes only from eg Ensembl
 - genome_sizes: length of genomes as integers